6770 Buford Highway NE

 Compare Ipe Decking to Plastic/Composite Decking

-(Being that Tigerwood is very similar to Ipe, the following article comparing Ipe to composite materials is a very good reflection of how Tigerwood compares to composite material.)
+(Being that Cumaru is very similar to Ipe, the following article comparing Ipe to composite materials is a very good reflection of how Cumaru compares to composite material.)

 Ipe is one of the hardest, commercially available, woods in the world.
 With a Janka hardness rating of 3680, Ipe can withstand the most extreme elements and commercial wear and tear.
 Currently, there are no decking options that compare to Ipe’s many benefits.
 Plastic Decking is one alternative, but it has many downsides…